hadley/adv-r/C-interface.md

 * the old api defined in `Rdefines.h`
 * esoteric language features that are rarely used

-To understand existing C code, it's useful to be generate simple examples of your own that you can experiment with.
+To understand existing C code, it's useful to generate simple examples of your own that you can experiment with.
 To that end, all examples in this chapter use the `inline` package, which makes it extremely easy to get up and running with C code.
 Make sure you have it installed and loaded with the following code:

 ```R
 install.packages("inline")